jana-1729/Figma-i18n-Extractor/README.md

 - ✅ **Read-only access**: Plugin only reads text, never modifies your designs
 - ✅ **Works offline**: No internet connection required
 - ✅ **View access compatible**: Works even if you only have view permissions on the file

 ---

-## ❓ FAQ

-### **Q: Do I need edit access to use this plugin?**
-A: No!
-The plugin works with view-only access.
-Perfect for developers who need to extract strings from design files.

-### **Q: Does it work with nested frames?**
-A: Yes!
-The plugin recursively searches through all nested layers, groups, and components.

-### **Q: Can I extract from multiple frames at once?**
-A: Currently, the plugin works with one frame at a time.
-Select a frame, extract strings, then select the next frame.

-### **Q: What happens if two text layers have the same name?**
-A: The plugin will use the layer name as the key.
-If duplicates exist, consider renaming layers in Figma for unique keys.

-### **Q: Does it support FigJam?**
-A: Currently, the plugin is optimized for Figma design files.
-FigJam support may be added in future versions.

-### **Q: Can I customize the JSON output format?**
-A: The plugin outputs standard JSON with key-value pairs.
-You can choose between snake_case and camelCase for keys.

-### **Q: Is this free?**
-A: Yes!
-This plugin is completely free to use.

----